svtk/AtomicKotlinCourse/Usability/Enumerations/Exercise 1/task.md

 ```

 Moving right increases the `x` coordinate, moving down increases the `y`
-coordinate, moving left and up decrease the `x` and `y` coordinates.
+coordinate, moving left and up decrease the `x` and `y` coordinates,
+respectively.